 8. Tucker Them Out Before Bed

-It’s a good idea to give your dog a long walk or a vigorous play session right before bed.
-You want to leave them so exhausted that they immediately collapse on their new bed and curl up to sleep, rather than spending a ton of energy fighting you for their old spot.
+Giving your dog a long walk or a vigorous play session right before bed is a good idea.
+You want to leave them so exhausted that they immediately collapse on their new bed and curl up to sleep rather than fighting you for their old spot.

 9. Most Importantly, Be Consistent

 After a few days of reinforcing the idea that they’re not allowed on the bed, your dog will grasp the idea and stop trying.
-It’s not easy, especially when they hit you with those puppy dog eyes, but staying consistent is the key to success here.
+It’s not easy, especially when they hit you with those puppy dog eyes, but staying consistent is the key to success.

-If you follow the strategies laid out in this guide, you should have your bed all to yourself in just a few days.
+If you follow the strategies in this guide, you should have your bed all to yourself in just a few days.
+Your dog won’t be happy about leaving your bed, but they’ll eventually get used to their new spot.
 Even better, all these tips rely on positive reinforcement, so your dog should be as happy about the situation as you are.